Steps to import Twitter data to Google Sheets:

 Step 3: Choose a data endpoint

 All data have an endpoint URL which points to that particular dataset.
 There are several ways to get the endpoint URL.
 We’ll use a simple and interactive one.

-From the previous page (where the keys was displayed) click the API playground button.
+From the previous page (where the keys were displayed) click the API Playground button.
 You can also click this link to go to that page or click on Go to API playground from the Developer Portal dashboard.